edgeimpulse/firmware-arduino-nano-33-ble-sense/README.md

 The Edge Impulse firmware depends on some libraries and the Mbed core for Arduino.
 These will be automatically installed if you don't have them yet.

+* Arduino IDE (required for Windows users)

+_Installing Arduino IDE is a requirement only for Windows users. macOS and Linux users can use either the Arduino CLI or IDE to build the application._

+1. Download and install the [Arduino IDE](https://www.arduino.cc/en/software) for your Operating System.
+1. In Tools -> Board -> Boards Manager, search for `nano 33` and install the (deprecated) **Arduino Mbed OS Boards v1.1.6**.

 ## Building the application

 1. Build the application: